 T.J.
 McConnell has established his NBA career with the mentality that every game is an audition.
-So when he became the first Sixer to recorded a triple-double off the bench since the 1963-64 season, his modesty was no surprise.
+So when he became the first Sixer to record a triple-double off the bench, his modesty was no surprise.

 "It was an awesome moment," McConnell said.
 "But you've got to move on from it."

 This was a game McConnell should pause and take some time to enjoy.